How does it work?

 What is the near-term plan to roll out BRASH?

 We have systems to install and some interested gas and power utilities around North America.
-We’re looking for HVAC/electrical installers who are ready for something new and better than just another solar installation.
+We’re looking for HVAC/electrical contractors who are ready for something more advanced than simply another HVAC or solar installation.

 Path to Market?